and not nemaritimetrust.org.uk

 In 2020, the editorship of nemaritimetrust.co.uk was passed to the Mr Renwick who was the secretary of NEMT, see exchange of emails on the passing away of the Chair of NEMT at the end of March.

-The editor’s post was withdrawn from him, when it was discovered that he had removed all the pages that referred to the work being done by NFHT, and an attempt was made to recreate those pages but they were lost again in 2024 when the Chair of NEMT again took control nemaritimetrust.co.uk by giving misinformation to one of TSOHost’s Agents.
+I withdrew the editor’s post from him, when I was discovered that he had removed all the pages that referred to the work being done by NFHT, and an attempt was made to recreate those pages but they were lost again in 2024, when he as the Chair of NEMT again took control nemaritimetrust.co.uk, by giving misinformation to one of TSOHost’s Agents.

 TSOHost was told about his deceit on March 15th 2024 but intead of returning the site to its rightful owner I was told:-